 One of the biggest hidden problems for weekend campers and full-timers alike is a lack of adequate electrical voltage at their campground.
-An innocent action like flipping on your air conditioning (A/C) unit or electric water heater might turn out to be an expensive week in the shop for your RV if you’re not watching the voltage coming in from shore power.
+An innocent action like flipping on your air conditioning (A/C) unit or electric water heater might turn out to be an expensive week in the shop for your RV.
+This is why you need to watch the voltage coming in from shore power.

-Most people know that a voltage spike can damage electrical equipment, but what a lot of people don’t know is that low voltage can be just as bad.
-This is particularly true in equipment with mechanical motors, such as air conditioners and refrigerators, as the motor may increase the amount of current (amps) it draws in direct relation to the dropping voltage.
+Most people know that a voltage spike can damage electrical equipment.
+What a lot of people don’t know is that low voltage can be just as bad.
+This is particularly true in equipment with mechanical motors.
+Appliances like air conditioners and refrigerators, may increase the amount of current (amps) it draws in direct relation to the dropping voltage.

-These are the devices every RVer should bring with them (and know how to use!) when they go camping to keep their electrical devices safe and their RV out of the shop:
+These are the devices every RVer should bring with them and know how to use!
+When they go camping, these will help keep their electrical devices safe and their RV out of the shop:

 If that sounds like a bunch of technical jargon, that’s ok (and perfectly normal).
 In plain english, it’s four plastic boxes:

-- An EMS watches for problems from the campground power grid outside the RV (about as hard to use as a smoke detector and just as important).
+- An EMS Surge Protector watches for problems from the campground power grid outside the RV (about as hard to use as a smoke detector and just as important).

-- A Kill A Watt watches for problems related to your devices inside the RV.
+- A Kill A Watt® line monitor watches for problems related to your devices inside the RV.

-- A UPS has a battery in it to keep your more important devices running for a few minutes if the power becomes unsafe/unstable.
+- A UPS battery backup has a battery in it to keep your more important devices running for a few minutes if the power becomes unsafe/unstable.
 (I’m looking at you California brown-outs)

-- A multimeter has probes to check your electrical systems if a problem does arise.
+- A digital multimeter has probes to check your electrical systems if a problem does arise.